Collaborative Journalism: NPR and Member Stations Working Together

 - Enrich national programming with voices and perspectives from communities across America

-Public media stations in Birmingham, Alabama (WBHM); Jackson, Mississippi (Mississippi Public Broadcasting); and New Orleans (WWNO) and Baton Rouge (WRKF), Louisiana, have joined together to launch the Gulf States newsroom.
+Public media stations in Birmingham, Alabama (WBHM); Jackson, Mississippi (Mississippi Public Broadcasting); and New Orleans (WWNO) and Baton Rouge (WRKF), Louisiana, have joined together to launch the Gulf States Newsroom under the leadership of managing editor Priska Neely.

-Public radio stations across California are teaming up with NPR on a regional newsroom to increase coverage of statewide issues and boost reporting from and for underserved regions across the state.
+Public radio stations across California have teamed up with NPR on a regional newsroom to increase coverage of statewide issues and boost reporting from and for underserved regions across the state.

-Reporters and editors from the state's four largest public radio stations — KERA in Dallas, KUT in Austin, Texas Public Radio in San Antonio, and Houston Public Media — are planning coverage together, sharing resources, and producing six live statewide newscasts every weekday.
+Corrie MacLaggan is the statewide managing editor for The Texas Newsroom, a collaboration led by the state's four largest public radio stations — KERA in Dallas, KUT in Austin, Texas Public Radio in San Antonio, and Houston Public Media.
+The partners plan coverage together, shard resources, and produce six live statewide newscasts every weekday.
 Smaller Texas stations also contribute reporting and air the statewide newscasts.